arpitj07/Python-GUI/README.md

-# Python-GUI
+# Fantasy Cricket Application
-Contains Files for the Fantasy Cricket Application created using Python
+Built a Fatasy cricket application using Python GUI programming in PyQt.
+This was a final project under the training "Programming with Python" offered by Internshala